ItsCosmas/skiza-sse/README.md

 2. User your favorite 21 JDK
 `sdk use java 21-librca`

-3. Build a docker image using spring boot cloud native build pack `./mvnw spring-boot:build-image`
+3. Ensure docker is running and build a docker image using spring boot cloud native build pack `./mvnw spring-boot:build-image`

 4. Create an `.env` file at project root `cp .env.example .env`